somnambulist-tech/collection/README.md

 ## Collection Library

+__Note:__ V3 is still under development and has not been fully documented yet!

 Somnambulist Collection provides a framework for making collections and pseudo sets of your own.
 It has been completely re-worked from the previous versions into a set of behaviours (traits) and some common interfaces grouped around function.